PerfectlyNormal/highcharts-rails/README.markdown

     // to get the new features in 2.3.0:
     //= require highcharts/highcharts-more

-To include one of the other adapters

-    //= require highcharts/adapters/standalone-framework

-Or the modules
+Including the modules you want and need

     //= require highcharts/modules/annotations
-    //= require highcharts/modules/canvas-tools
     //= require highcharts/modules/data
     //= require highcharts/modules/drilldown
     //= require highcharts/modules/exporting